The Trial of Felix Serebrov, July 1981 (63.1-2)

 THE TRIAL

-Serebrov rejected the lawyer appointed by the court (Serebrov had also rejected E.A.
-Reznikova after he and she had concluded their study of the case file, CCE 62).
+Serebrov rejected the lawyer appointed by the court.
+He also turned down the services of E.A.
+Reznikova after he and she had concluded their study of the case file (cce 62.4).

 On the morning of 20 July Serebrov’s wife went to the City Court where the case was due to be examined.
-There she was told that the trial would take place at the Lyublino District People’s Court.
-She went there, only to learn that the trial was taking place in the Babushkino District People’s Court (where Alexander Lavut stood trial, CCE 60.2).
+There she was told that the trial would take place at the Lyublino district people’s court.

 Apart from the specially invited audience only Serebrov’s wife and stepdaughter were admitted into the courtroom.